20 Home Page Mistakes that Can Keep Your Brand from Growing

 12) You’re not giving the required attention to your own label

-13) You’re not giving a sneak peak into your editorial content
+13) You’re not giving a sneak peek into your editorial content

-To build a successful brand, you have to produce lot of engaging content everyday and home page is the place where you can give your customers a sneak peak into your editorial content.
-Last thing you want to do is hide that content in footer links where half of the new visitors may not notice.
+To build a successful brand, you have to produce a lot of engaging content every day and the home page is the place where you can give your customers a sneak peek into your editorial content.
+The last thing you want to do is hide that content in footer links where half of the new visitors may not notice.
 By showing the best content on your homepage, you can create a specific ‘mood’ which makes them buy from your website and also engage with your brand.

 MrPorter’s content section on their home page